 Learn more about how you can improve your MBA Applicant profile & boost your MBA Application.
 Your GMAT score has a 22% weightage in your MBA application, learn more about MBA application factors, in this article.

 If you are applying to the Top 15 MBA programs, then applying early is advantageous.
-Due to a large number of strong applications received by the top business schools for their MBA programs the acceptance rate for the later rounds (i.e. Round 3 & Round 4) is significantly lower.
+Due to a large number of robust applications received by the top business schools for their MBA programs, the acceptance rate for the later rounds (i.e., Round 3 & Round 4) is significantly lower.

 Many business schools also do not accept applications for the later rounds from international applicants.
 Make sure to check your target business schools’ admissions policies to learn more.

-Why should you apply to business school in Round 1 or Round 2 and not later?
+MBA Admission Deadlines: Why should you apply in Round 1 or Round 2?

-Since none of the seats are filled in the first round of application it is advantageous for candidates to apply in Round 1.
+Since none of the seats are filled in the First Round, it is advantageous to apply in Round 1.
 At most business schools, early applicants have an advantage over those who apply in later rounds.

-This is because typically the second application round is the largest and most competitive.
-The third round is even more competitive due to the vast majority of seats being already filled.
+This is because, typically, the second application round is the largest and most competitive.
+The third round is even more competitive due to the vast majority of seats is already filled.

 Here are some other reasons as to why applying earlier is advantageous:

-- Applying earlier allows you to receive information about scholarships/fellowships from the business schools financial aid office prior to the date to which you must respond to your offer of admission
+- Applying earlier allows you to receive information about scholarships/fellowships from the business schools financial aid office before the date to which you must respond to your offer of admission

-- Allows more time to complete recommended quantitative and/or language coursework before you arrive on campus
+- Allows more time to complete recommended quantitative and language coursework before you arrive on campus

 - As mentioned earlier, applying early allows ample time to complete the visa application process for international applicants

 - Opportunity to attend the business schools admit weekends.
-Sometimes, round 3 candidates lose out on this opportunity to interact with fellow classmates (an important MBA networking opportunity).
+Sometimes, round 3 candidates lose out on this opportunity to interact with classmates (a significant MBA networking opportunity)

-However, it is important to remember that it is best to apply when you believe you’ve prepared the most polished MBA application possible.
+However, it is essential to remember that it is best to apply when you believe you’ve prepared the most polished MBA application possible.